-The Redhouse Run SRRR Plan was accepted by the EPA on April 18, 2016, and needs to be implemented by April 18, 2024.
+The Redhouse Run SRRR Plan was accepted by the EPA on April 18, 2016, and is scheduled to be completed by September 2030.

 There are multiple projects under design or in evaluation in Redhouse Run, below is a list of the proposed projects.